Saints fan takes her shot at Jimmy Graham

-NEW ORLEANS (WGNO) — A Saints fan is taking her shot at a date with Saints player Jimmy Graham.
+NEW ORLEANS (WGNO) — A New Orleans Saints fan is taking a page out of Taylor Swift’s book and shooting her shot at a date with an NFL player.

-Ashley Hollier attended Thursday night’s game at the Mercedes Benz Superdome against the Jacksonville Jaguars.
+Ashley Hollier attended Thursday night’s game at the Mercedes Benz Superdome between the Saints and the Jacksonville Jaguars.

 Sitting in the first row of section 139, Hollier, wearing a #80 Graham jersey held up a clever handmade sign reading, “Not Taylor Swift but can I date a tight end? #GimmeJimmy.”